ComPWA/expertsystem/docs/adr/001-amplitude-model.md

     (substitute) to couple parameters or replace components of the model, for instance to set custom dynamics
 - **Negative**
+  - `lambdify` becomes a core dependency while its behavior cannot be modified, but is defined by `sympy`.
   - Need to keep track of components in the expression tree with symbol mappings